-- Extension: Any extension of a tender offer's duration must be made by press release or other public announcement by 9:00 a.m., Eastern Standard Time, on the business day following the previously scheduled expiration date of the tender offer.
-If an amendment to the offer terms or related disclosure is made prior to the expiration date, and the issuer determines that an extension is necessary so that the remaining offer period following the amendment will be at least five or 10 business days, then the announcement of the amendment and extension is usually made by 9:00 a.m.
-Eastern Standard Time on the next business day following the amendment.
-Any press release extending a tender offer must also disclose the approximate number of securities tendered to date. - Fixed-spread Pricing: In addition to offering a fixed price for each target debt security purchased, issuers often choose to use fixed-spread pricing in certain tender offers.
+• Fixed-spread Pricing: In addition to offering a fixed price for each target debt security purchased, issuers often choose to use fixed-spread pricing in certain tender offers.
 In a fixed-spread tender offer the consideration paid per target debt security is calculated as the present value of the debt security as of a designated date.
-This amount is determined by discounting the face value or the earliest applicable redemption price of the target security using a discount rate based on a fixedspread over a benchmark Treasury rate.
+This amount is determined by discounting the face value or the earliest applicable redemption price of the target security using a discount rate based on a fixed-spread over a benchmark Treasury rate.
 In general, this mechanism is intended to protect the issuer from interest rate risk during the tender offer period because the consideration paid will vary based on changes in the benchmark Treasury rate.
-The SEC staff has indicated in no-action letters that fixed-spread pricing can be used for certain types of tender offers for investment grade debt.
+The SEC staff has indicated in noaction letters that fixed-spread pricing can be used for certain types of tender offers for investment grade debt.
 The staff has also permitted fixed-spread pricing for non-investment grade debt but in such cases has required that issuers submit a letter to the SEC outlining the terms of the proposed tender offer and stating, among other things, that the debt is held predominantly by institutional investors, trading volume is reasonably active, the market for the debt is relatively liquid in comparison to debt issues of comparable rating, size and age, and one or more institutions currently make a market in the debt.
-The staff initially took the position that, for non-investment grade debt, the price determined using fixed-spread discounting had to be fixed on the 10th day after the commencement of the tender offer and announced through a press release on the next day.
-However, the staff has allowed fixed-spread pricing for non-investment grade debt with the price fixed two business days before expiration of the tender offer. - Early Tender Premium: In tender offers for straight debt securities, issuers may also structure the offer with an "early tender premium" which is permissible because the "best price" rule applicable to tender offers for equity or equity-linked securities does not apply.
+The staff initially took the position that, for non-investment grade debt, the price determined using fixed-spread discounting had to be fixed on the tenth day after the commencement of the tender offer and announced through a press release on the next day.
+However, the staff has allowed fixed-spread pricing for non-investment grade debt with the price fixed two business days before expiration of the tender offer.

+• Early Tender Premium: In tender offers for straight debt securities, issuers may also structure the offer with an "early tender premium" which is permissible because the "best price" rule applicable to tender offers for equity or equitylinked securities does not apply.
 In such cases, tendering holders who tender early during the tender offer, typically in the first 10 business days, are eligible to receive the "total consideration" which includes an early tender premium, commonly expressed as a specific dollar amount per \$1,000 principal amount of tendered securities.
 Holders who tender after the early tender date would be eligible to receive a lower price equal to the total consideration less the early tender premium.
 In addition, as previously noted, the right to withdraw tendered notes also typically expires after 10 business days.
 The net result of this structure is appealing to issuers because it encourages holders to tender early and gives the issuer earlier certainty as to how many of the target notes are "in the box" (assuming no extension of withdrawal rights would be necessary due to an amendment to the offer).
 Any other corporate transactions, such as a financing or acquisition, can therefore be completed during the remaining period of the tender offer and closing any such transaction can be coordinated with the settlement of the tender offer.